 To jump straight to the Google Ads keyword planner changes, click here.

-If you also want to learn about what kind of keywords drive sales without breaking the bank, just keep on reading.
+If you also want to learn how to find keywords that drive sales without breaking the bank, just keep on reading.

-Google Ads Keywords: 4 Best Practices To Set You Up For Success
+Google Ads Keywords Planner: 4 Best Practices To Set You Up For Success

 We all wish that we could target the broadest, most generic industry keywords and instantly have a successful campaign on our hands.